Northwest Sinfonietta

 Ravel Mother Goose (complete)

-Artistic Partner Mei-Ann Chen joins us for this East meets West program.
+Artistic Partner Mei-Ann Chen joins us for this phenomenal East meets West program.
 Following Che-Yi Lee's dynamic and virtuosic Dancing Strings, violinist Melissa White brings us the beloved Butterfly Lovers' Concerto, a tale of love, longing and transformation.
 Ravel's Mother Goose closes our season, with magical spinning wheels, pagodas, princesses and enchanted gardens.
+This program includes a mini Taiwan Festival with food and activities provided by Asia Pacific Cultural Center.

 1-sketch-nws-2526.jpg